-Wish You is packaged very well with beautiful cinematography and lovely music, but the romance here is severely lacking in depth.
-You’ll get all style and no substance in this very basic love story.
+As a BL series, Wish You is packaged excellently with gorgeous cinematography and beautiful music.
+Unfortunately, the romance here is severely lacking in depth with little development.
+You'll get all style and no substance in this very basic love story.

 Wish You Summary